alilsyahril/Portofolio_Optimization/README.md

 ## Setup
-install all the requirement libraries in the requirements_portopt.txt using command :
+Install all the requirement libraries in the requirements_portopt.txt using command :
 ```
 pip install -r requirements_portopt.txt
 ```